-Our reputation is based on our relentless pursuit of high-quality education and research in new frontiers of applied science and engineering, as well as our preeminence in such multidisciplinary areas as information technology, bioengineering, nanomanufacturing, national infrastructure renewal, and the protection of our environment and natural resources.
+We are engaged in a relentless pursuit of high-quality education and research in new frontiers of applied science and engineering, with demonstrated preeminence in such multidisciplinary areas as information technology, bioengineering, nanomanufacturing, national infrastructure renewal, and the protection of our environment and natural resources.

-Located next to the world-renowned UCLA Medical Center, and home to several cutting-edge research centers, the School of Engineering is ideally situated for multidisciplinary research and education.
+Located next to the world-renowned UCLA Medical Center, and home to many cutting-edge research centers, the School of Engineering is ideally situated for interdisciplinary research and education.
 UCLA also benefits from its proximity to the Los Angeles entertainment and media industries, Silicon Valley, the defense and aerospace industries, and a growing biotechnology sector.

-To prepare our students for the fast-paced change of today's engineering profession, we are focusing on curriculum reforms that ensure our graduates receive an education with the breadth and depth they need to succeed.
-Recognizing the unprecedented opportunities that exist in biotechnology, we have created a new Department of Bioengineering that will accept its first freshman students in Fall Quarter 2004.
+To prepare our students for the fast-paced changes occurring in the engineering profession, we are focusing on curriculum reforms that ensure our graduates receive an education with the breadth and depth they need to succeed.
+We are broadening the curriculum and are considering a three-course minor in a discipline different from the students major.
+In addition, our recently established Bioengineering Department welcomes its first freshman class in Fall Quarter 2004.
+Undergraduate student research opportunities are widely available and we encourage our students to take advantage of them.